 services, like community food pantries and immigrant integration services, that are

-• Age demographics in the Asian population are shifting across council districts.
+accessible by vulnerable members of our community like undocumented immigrants. - Age demographics in the Asian population are shifting across council districts.

 Manhattan’s Chinatown, in District 1, is home to a growing Asian senior population.
 At